osism/testbed/docs/source/usage.rst

 This can also be achieved automatically by passing the wanted versions inside the environment ``ceph_version`` and ``openstack_version`` respectively.

+.. _Deploy services:

 Deploy services
 ===============

+On the testbed, the services can currently be deployed manually.
+In the future, these manual steps will be automated by Zuul CI.

 * Basic infrastructure services (MariaDB, RabbitMQ, Redis, ..)